shadlyd15/DoomLinux/README.md

 - [Minimal linux script](https://github.com/ivandavidov/minimal-linux-script)

 ## Disclaimer
 This project is made just for those who wants to learn how basic linux systems works.
-So under no circumstances shall the author be liable for any damage.
+Under no circumstances shall the author be liable for any damage.

 ## Licence
 Licensed under the MIT License.